Reader Contribution: So you think the Tories are economically competent? Think again ...

 Debt is the total debt owed by a country.

-Deficit (or PSBR) is the shortfall between the government’s tax receipts and its spending projection for a given period.
+Deficit (or PSBR) is the shortfall between the government’s tax receipts and its spending for a given period.

-Debt or Deficit expressed as a percentage of Gross Domestic Product known as GDP (the money generated by a country) for a given period is often used for comparing different countries’ economic performances.
+Debt or Deficit expressed as a percentage of Gross Domestic Product known as GDP (the money generated by a country) for a given period is often used in comparing different countries’ economic performances.
 Here are the G7 debt/GDP percentages for 2025.

 Here are the national debts of the G7 expressed as a percentage of their GDPs to 2025: